 - esophageal infections, such as candidiasis, herpes virus, human immunodeficiency virus (HIV), and cytomegalovirus (CMV)

 - esophageal carcinoma can appear infiltrative, ulcerative, polypoid, and/or varicoid at esophagography

 - impacted foreign body or food bolus in the esophagus; water-soluble contrast should be used for increased risk of perforation

 - modified barium swallow: used for the evaluation of swallowing mechanisms specifically for aspiration or penetration, this exam is usually performed in conjunction with a speech therapist to assess swallowing function and response to therapeutic strategies 4

-- barium swallow / esophagography: provides anatomic and functional information about the pharynx, oesophagus, gastro-oesophageal junction, and gastric cardia, including evaluation of esophageal motility and assessment for gastroesophageal reflux
+- barium swallow/esophagography: provides anatomic and functional information about the pharynx, esophagus, gastro-esophageal junction, and gastric cardia, including evaluation of esophageal motility and assessment for gastroesophageal reflux

 barium tablet: may be used to detect subtle areas of esophageal narrowing 5

-- the tablet (of known 12.5mm diameter) should be swallowed with a small amount of water and passage is observed at fluoroscopy; f the tablet becomes lodged in a particular location the patient should swallow a small amount of additional water and if the tablet remains lodged, a more detailed assessment should be performed
+- the tablet (of known 12.5 mm diameter) should be swallowed with a small amount of water and passage is observed at fluoroscopy; if the tablet becomes lodged in a particular location the patient should swallow a small amount of additional water and if the tablet remains lodged, a more detailed assessment should be performed

-Cross-sectional imaging may be used especially if there is a mass effect on the oesophagus seen at oesophagography or for evaluation of oesophageal tumors.
+Cross-sectional imaging may be used especially if there is a mass effect on the esophagus seen at esophagography or for evaluation of esophageal tumors.